sim-ware/coolpay_integration/README.md

 Integrating the CoolPay API with FakeBook
 You can find Coolpay documentation here: http://docs.coolpayapi.apiary.io/.

+## How to Run
+- Clone this repository, and install the necessary dependencies outlined the Gemfile.
+- Once done, cd into the repo and run the following command to run all tests: ```$ rspec```
+- To run the server, run the command: ```$ ruby app.rb```
+- Once authenticated, the user has the option to add either a recipient or payment, or check successful payments.

 ## Task
 Write a small app that uses Coolplay API in Ruby.
 The app should be able do the following:
 - Authenticate to Coolpay API